Lamden/docs/docs/installing_node.md

 nano ~/constitution.json
 ```

-The constitution for masternode and delegates will be the same and will looks like example below.
+The constitution for master node and delegates will be the same and will look like the example below.

 :::note
-For private network you will need at least one masternode and one delegate.
+For private network, you will need at least one masternode and one delegate.
 :::

 ```bash